Message Passing Interface

 The CHPC clusters utilize two types of network interconnects, Ethernet and InfiniBand.
 Except for some nodes on Lonepeak, all clusters have InfiniBand and users should use it since it is much faster than Ethernet.

-We provide a number of MPI distributions with InfiniBand support: MVAPICH2, OpenMPI, and Intel MPI.
-All these MPI implementations also support multiple network interfaces in a single build, usage is described in a this page.
-Historically we have also supported MPICH, however, at present we are having problem with MPICH's support for InfiniBand that will require further analysis.
+We provide a number of MPI distributions with InfiniBand support: OpenMPI, MVAPICH2, MPICH and Intel MPI.
+All these MPI implementations also support multiple network interfaces in a single build, usage is described in a this page

 More information from the developers of each MPI distribution can be found here:

 Before performing any work with MPI, users need to initialize the environment for the MPI distribution appropriate for their needs.
 Each of the distributions has its pros and cons.
-Intel MPI has good performance and very flexible usage, but, it's a commercial product that we have to license.
+Intel MPI has good performance and very flexible usage, but, we have seen problems with some of its versions on the AMD CPUs.
 MVAPICH2 is optimized for InfiniBand, but, it does not provide flexible process/core affinity in multi-threaded environment.
-MPICH is more of a reference platform which has InfiniBand support through a relative recent LibFabrics interface.
-Its feature set is the same as that of Intel MPI and MVAPICH2 (both of which are based on MPICH) .
+MPICH is more of a reference platform, for which we build InfiniBand support through the UCX library.
+Its feature set is the same as that of Intel MPI and MVAPICH2 (both of which are based on MPICH).
 Intel MPI, MVAPICH2 and MPICH can also be freely interchanged thanks to their common Application Binary Interface (ABI), which main advantage is no need to build separate binaries for each distribution.

 Note that in the past we have provided separate MPI builds for different clusters.
 Since these days most MPIs provide flexible interfaces for multiple networks, we provide single builds for all clusters and allow for changing the default network interface at runtime.